NBISweden/AGAT/docs/tools/agat_sp_merge_annotations.md

 ## DESCRIPTION

 This script merge different gff annotation files in one.
-It uses the Omniscient parser that takes care of duplicated names and fixes other oddities met in those files.
+It uses the AGAT parser that takes care of duplicated names and fixes other oddities met in those files.

 ## SYNOPSIS